V4Fire/Client/src/base/b-window/README.md

 * The component locks background scrolling when opened.

-* The component sets the root `hidden` modifier on opening/closing.
+* The component sets the root `opened` modifier on opening/closing.

 * The component automatically closed by a click at the "outside" place.